dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.86
+Ultimate Whitecream addon update	Version 1.1.87

-Fixed: Animeid Hentai
+Fixed: sxyprn(YourPorn)

-Fixed: TubePornClassic
+Fixed: JavWhores

-Fixed: HClips
+Improved: SpeedPorn

-Fixed: HDZog
+Improved: MangoPorn

-Added: MangoPorn(Movies)
+Improved: PornsLand

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12